-A discharger who owns or operates a Waste Management Facility (WMF) is required to comply with the provisions of Title 27, Division 2, Chapter 3, Subchapter 3, Article 1 of the California Code of Regulations for the purpose of detecting, characterizing, and responding to releases to the groundwater.
-Section 13267, California Water Code gives the Regional Water Board authority to require monitoring program reports for discharges that could affect the quality of waters within its region.
-State Water Resources Control Board Resolution 93-062 requires the Regional Water Board to implement the federal Municipal Solid Waste Regulations that are contained in Title 40, Code of Federal Regulations, Parts 257 and 258.

-This Monitoring and Reporting Program (MRP) is issued pursuant to Provision No. 1 of Regional Water Board Order R7-2014-0010.
-The principal purposes of a self-monitoring program by a waste discharger are:

-- 1. To document compliance with discharge requirements and prohibitions established by the Regional Water Board; - 2.
-To facilitate self-policing by the waste discharger in the prevention and abatement of pollution arising from waste discharge; - 3.
-To prepare water quality analyses; - 4.
-To prepare vadose zone (unsaturated zone) gas, if applicable, and liquid quality analyses.
+- 1. A Discharger who owns or operates a Waste Management Facility is required to comply with the provisions of Chapter 3, Subchapter 3, Article 1, Title 27, California Code of Regulations for the purpose of detecting, characterizing, and responding to releases to the ground water.
+Section 13267, California Water Code gives the Regional Board authority to require monitoring program reports for discharges that could affect the quality of waters within its region.
+State Water Resources Control Board Resolution 93-062 requires the Regional Board to implement federal Municipal Solid Waste Regulations that are contained in Title 40, Code of Federal Regulations, Parts 257 and 258. - 2.
+The Discharger shall enter all required information, monitoring data, correspondence and reports into the State Water Board's online GeoTracker database, https://geotracker.waterboards.ca.gov/ database as required by Division 3 of Title 27.
+Documents that are normally mailed by the Discharger, such as regulatory documents, narrative technical monitoring program reports, and such reports submissions, materials, data, and correspondence, to the Colorado River Basin Water Board shall also be uploaded into GeoTracker in the appropriate Microsoft software application, such as word, excel, or an Adobe Portable Document Format (PDF) file.
+Large documents are to be split into manageable file sizes appropriately labelled and uploaded into GeoTracker.
+The Coachella WMF is assigned the California Integrated Water Quality System (CIWQS) WDID 7A330305061 and Geotracker Global ID number L10003659217. - 3.
+This Monitoring and Reporting Program (MRP) is issued pursuant to Provision 1 of Colorado River Basin Regional Water Quality Control Board (Colorado River Basin Water Board) Order R7-2017-0012.
+The principal purposes of a self-monitoring program by a waste discharger are: - a.
+To document compliance with discharge requirements and prohibitions established by the Colorado River Basin Water Board; - b.
+To facilitate self-policing by the waste discharger in the prevention and abatement of pollution arising from waste discharge; - c.
+To prepare water quality analyses; and - d.
+To prepare vadose zone (unsaturated zone) gas, if applicable, and liquid quality analysis.